mat1jaczyyy/lpp-performance-cfw/README.md

 To save and exit, press the Setup button.

-You can also use the palette uploader found at `max/CFW Palette Uploader.maxpat` to upload a Retina palette into one of the palette slots on the Launchpad.
-Simply load it up in Max (any version should work) and select your Launchpad's Standalone Port and the desired Palette Index.
-Then, click Upload and select your Retina palette file.
+You can also use the Palette Utility as part of the [Launchpad Firmware Utility](https://fw.mat1jaczyyy.com) to upload a Retina palette into one of the palette slots on the Launchpad.
+Simply import your Retina palette and select the desired Palette Index.
+Then, click Upload.

-To download a palette from the Launchpad to the computer, load `max/CFW Palette Downloader.maxpat` in Max (probably requires 8, older versions were not tested) and select your Launchpad's Standalone Port.
-Then, press Up on your Launchpad to send the palette.
+To download a palette from the Launchpad to the computer, press Up on your Launchpad to send the palette to the Palette Utility. where you can then export it into a file.

 ### Piano mode